Heizenburg/SFTP-Auto/README.md

 You can also pass the number of clients to analyze by either providing a range, for instance a range seperated with a hyphen or a space like `10-20` or `10 20` respectively will loop through clients 10 to 20.

-In order to analyze client 1 to n you will need to pass in any number from 1 up to client list length.
+In order to analyze clients 1 to `n` you will need to pass in any number from 1 up to client list length.

 <br />